Skip to content

 When we take away some of that balance, as in one of our hands, we create a higher demand on the musculature of the body to help stabilize the weight as we lift.
 This can be a fun challenge for anyone not used to picking up things on one side of the body.

-For beginners, it can be important to learn about how your body sequences when moving through different movement patterns and ranges of motion while managing different loads and training stimuli.
+For beginners, it can be important to learn how your body sequences when moving through different movement patterns and ranges of motion while managing different loads and training stimuli.

 From a physical challenge context, this deadlift variation can be fun because you’ll have to work to keep the body relatively squared up forward as you lift.
-The body will want to twist and bend as you pick up the weight and fighting this can be a fun physical challenge.
+The body will want to twist and bend as you pick up the weight, and fighting this can be a fun physical challenge.

 If you choose to use a barbell with your suitcase deadlifts, then you’ll also have a really tough and fun grip challenge on top of the full-body work you’ll get with this exercise.
 That said, if your goal is grip strength, then I’d suggest using barbell suitcase deadlifts.